shaik1002/biggitlabbomb/doc/user/tasks.md

 ## Remove a task from an issue

-> - Minimum required role [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/404799) from Reporter to Guest in GitLab 17.0.

 Prerequisites:

-- You must have at least the Guest role for the project.
+- You must have at least the Reporter role for the project.

 You can remove a task from an issue.
 The task is not deleted, but the two are no longer connected.
 It's not possible to connect them again.